noel1uk/CV/README.md

 #### Resourcefulness

-What I know about programming so far has been mainly self taught and that shows I have great capacity for learning fast and doing my research and solving problems effectively on my own.
+What I know about programming so far has been mainly self taught, I enjoy learning things quickly from on and offline sources and have numerous books on Ruby, PHP, javascript etc. I'm thrilled, to be living and working in the times where technology expands our worlds so much and makes all information and learning easily available.
 I've started a company alone with next to no resources.

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence
+#### Analyitical

+I enjoy taking large problems and then breaking them down into smaller ones and being able to implement them.

-#### Perseverance
+#### Passionate

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+Teaching myself how to program for the past few years and love to attend tech related workshops such as Alexa 101 where they guided us through how to make an Alexa Skill.

 ## Education

 #### Makers Academy (18th December to present)

-- Curious and passionate about code.
-[I've studied code for the past few years and love to attend coding workshops such as Alexa 101 where they guided us through how to make an Alexa Skill.
+ for the past few years and love to attend coding workshops such as Alexa 101 where they guided us through how to make an Alexa Skill.
-]
-- Fast, independent learner [PROVIDE EVIDENCE]
-- Great collaborator [PROVIDE EVIDENCE]

-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine

-#### Your University / College (start_date to end_date)
+#### Birckbeck University (2014 to 2015)

-- Subject, any specialisms
-- Grade
-- Other cool stuff

-#### Any other qualifications
+Certificate in Web Technologies

+#### City of Westminster College
+**A-levels**
+History: B
+Government and Politics: B
+Economics: C

 ## Experience

-**Company Name** (start_date to end_date)
-*Your job title*
-**Company Name** (start_date to end_date)
-*Your job title*
+**Wild Hives** (2013 to present)
+*Founder, Managing Director*